Optical Spin Initialisation and Readout with a Cavity-Coupled Quantum Dot in an In-Plane Magnetic Field

-Plateaus in the trace distance can also be seen in Figs.~\ref{fig:Init_FinitePulse}a and~\ref{fig:Init_FinitePulse}b.
-These plateaus are artifacts of limiting range over which the Rabi frequency is swept for each data point.
+Plateaus and regions of decreased gradient in the trace distance can also be seen in Figs.~\ref{fig:Init_FinitePulse}a-c.
+These plateaus are artefacts of limiting range over which the Rabi frequency is swept for each data point.
 Driving the system with increasing Rabi frequency naturally results in Rabi oscillations in the system populations.
 The edge of each plateau occurs when the pulse duration is long enough to encompass the next oscillation with a lower local minimum than the previous.
 These plateaus are not seen at longer pulse durations as the global minimum in the trace distance as a function of Rabi frequency usually occurs after two or three oscillations.